navido89/Time-Series-Analysis-ARIMA-Model-Covid19-Predictions/README.md

 <a href="https://towardsdatascience.com/predicting-number-of-covid19-deaths-using-time-series-analysis-arima-model-4ad92c48b3ae" target="_blank">Read Article</a>

 ## Project Objective <a name="Project Objective"></a>:
-The purpose of this project is to get a deeper understanding of Time Series Analaysis so we can solve the following problem:
+The purpose of this project is to get a deeper understanding of Time Series Analysis so we can solve the following problem:
 + How many people are going to die due to Covid19 in the United States from August 1st — August 21st and August 1st — November 1st.

 We compare our results with the projections that have been made by CNN.